ufjschool/ob-s14/drafts/second/Off the Grid.md

 “Nobody gives a shit about the environment.
 Especially the youth, because we’re so disconnected with our hyper little phones.
 Nobody gives a shit about growing food.
 You just go buy plastic processed products.”

 I point out that I’m using a plastic digital recorder as we’re talking.
-He calls it appropriate technology and says he uses a laptop, drives to the supermarket and uses his Kricket’s cell phone.
+He calls it appropriate technology and says he uses a laptop, drives to the supermarket and uses Kricket’s cell phone.
 He recently bought materials to brew his own beer.
 Stevens continues recounting his journey to Finca.

 “I graduate college so what am I going to do?
 Well, I tried to save the world,” Stevens says.
 “I tried to teach about having natural systems, so we can clean up all this waste.
 Then, I got really sick.”